Last Updated: 13 January, 2026

 It was not long after PASPA was overturned before Illinois legalized sports betting.
 In June 2019, the state decided to join the growing list of states that had joined the movement.
 The bill that changed everything in Illinois was SB 690, which allowed all casinos, race tracks, and sports venues to become retail betting facilities.

-Some states do not have the luxury that Illinois does regarding mobile sportsbook variety.
-Since Illinois already has existing casinos and race tracks, the transition into sports betting was one of the smoother ones we’ve seen, and as a result, more licenses were handed out.
+Some states do not have the luxury Illinois does when it comes to mobile sportsbook variety.
+Since Illinois already had casinos and racetracks, the transition to sports betting was one of the smoother ones we’ve seen, and as a result, more licenses were issued.

 If a sportsbook gains popularity over time or bursts onto the scene, there is always a good chance it will end up in Illinois.
 We have already seen a lot of movement regarding who is staying and leaving the market.